ScaleBlaster Review: Why It Is NOT Worth The Investment

 Who is it Best For?

-The SB-175 works in a similar way to the SB-75 reviewed in the previous section.
-Using sound wave frequencies mean that hard minerals no longer adhere and stick to pipes and other surfaces.
+The SB-Elite works in a similar way to the SB-75 reviewed in the previous section.
+With the help of electronic wave frequencies, hard minerals no longer adhere and stick to pipes and other surfaces.

 Just be aware that using the ScaleBlaster does not affect the TDS (total dissolved solids) of the water or level of water hardness.